 (e) We reserve the right to sell a lot below the pre-agreed reserve price provided we account to you for the same sale proceeds as you would have received had the hammer price equalled the reserve.

 (f) We reserve the right to refuse to accept any lot for sale with a reserve, fixed or discretionary, of less than five hundred pounds.

 5. Withdrawals and Alterations To Reserve

-Lots withdrawn from sale after the signing of contracts, or changes made to any reserves, will at our discretion be subject to an administration charge of the greater of either £50 (+ VAT) per alteration or 8% of the higher of either the original or amended reserve price (+ VAT) of each alteration.
+Lots withdrawn from sale once consigned, or changes made to any reserves, will at our discretion be subject to an administration charge of the greater of either £50 (+ VAT) per alteration or 8% of the higher of either the original or amended reserve price (+ VAT) of each alteration.

 6. Unsold Lots